MayamaTakeshi/learning-mrcp/README.md

 node speechrecog_client.js 127.0.0.1 8070 ja-JP artifacts/ohayou_gozaimasu.wav builtin:speech/transcribe
 ```

-If you don't have GOOGLE_APPLICATION_CREDENTIALS you can use DTMF as language:
+If you don't have GOOGLE_APPLICATION_CREDENTIALS you can use DTMF as language/voice:
 ```
 node speechsynth_client.js 127.0.0.1 8070 dtmf dtmf 1234567890abcd*#
 ```